VighneshNilajakar/VighneshNilajakar.github.io/content/blogs/scrcpy.md

 <ul>
     <li>
     <h4 id="recording">Recording</h4>
-    <p align= "left" style="font-size:20px; padding: 10px;">It features <a href="https://github.com/Genymobile/scrcpy#recording" target="_blank" style="color : white">Recording</a> of Mirrored Android Screen, It will be a great tool to record Games, without degrading Device Performance.
+    <p align= "left" style="font-size:20px; padding: 10px;">It features Recording of Mirrored Android Screen, It will be a great tool to record Games, without degrading Device Performance.
 As Video is recorded on Computer.
 It can also add Buffering to the Device.
 This might increase Latency but reduces jitter. <a href="https://github.com/Genymobile/scrcpy#recording" target="_blank" style="color : white">Read More</a> about Recording via Scrcpy.</p>
     </li>
     <li>
     <h4 id="connectivity">Connectivity</h4>
     <p align= "left" style="font-size:20px; padding: 10px;">As Scrcpy uses <a href="https://developer.android.com/studio/command-line/adb" target="_blank" style="color : white">ADB</a> to communicate with the Device, We can also Mirror Screens over the same Network with TCP/IP.
-If your Device is Android 11+ you can just use Wireless Debugging.
+If your Device is Android 11+ you can just use <a href="https://developer.android.com/studio/command-line/adb#connect-to-a-device-over-wi-fi" target="_blank" style="color : white">Wireless Debugging</a>.
 If Wireless Connections aren't Stable you can decrease the bit rate and the resolution.
 Also, you can Connect your Device to Remote Devices by tunneling the Connections. <a href="https://github.com/Genymobile/scrcpy#connection" target="_blank" style="color : white">Read More</a> about Scrcpy's Connectivity.</p>
     </li>
     <li>
     <h4 id="window_configuration">Window Cnfiguration</h4>